 “I stopped writing after my stroke, but I wanted to do the scrapbooks so I made myself practice at home and now I am writing again.
 Last weekend I decided if I could learn to write again I could learn to knit again.
 So I knitted all last weekend, listening to Classic FM in the background.
 It was the best weekend in ages.”

 “Last winter I felt so low I thought about moving into a nursing home.
 Now I feel there are people at the day centre I could talk to if that happened again.”

 [The quotes above are from older people who took part in a project I ran with Age UK Oxfordshire in two Oxfordshire social services' day centres in 2007 (you can download that report for free, here: Roots and Circles: ideas for personalising day care).
-The letter and email in the small photo on the left are from older people who took part in two other projects for different organisations, in Dorset, and Gateshead, in 2008, and 2012.]
+The letter and email in the small photo above are from older people who took part in two other projects for different organisations, in Dorset, and Gateshead, in 2008, and 2012.]

 More testimonials include:

 "Thank you very much for your time today, it has been hugely helpful.
 If only they provided this sort of help for the family at the hospitals when getting the diagnosis!"
 (Law firm employee and family carer, on their 30 minute private 1:2:1 Clinic session held at their workplace, through Employees Matter, June 2017)

 "All of it [was 'the most helpful part'] - seemed to cover pretty much every eventuality of becoming a carer.
 Gave confidence that help is available and where to get it.
 Clear, detailed, brilliantly presented, with easy to read slides."
 "Great synopsis of areas and provision of really useful websites."